nlx-group/Replicating-Bogdanova-et-al.-2015-Duplicate-Question-Detection/README.md

 ## Data and code used for the replication

 ### Prerequisites
-1. Download the source code from http://lxcenter.di.fc.ul.pt/datasets/msrdsdl/.
+1. Download the source code from http://lxcenter.di.fc.ul.pt/datasets/msrdsdl/msrdsdl.tar.gz .

+2. Extract the code:

+     `tar -xvf msrdsl.tar.gz`

-2. You will need *Python version 3.4.3 or higher*.
+3. You will need *Python version 3.4.3 or higher*.

-3. Install required packages:
+4. Install required packages:

      `pip install -r requirements.txt`

-4. Set up Theano backend for Keras by editing the configuration file `~/.keras/keras.json` and changing the field `backend` to `theano`.
+5. Set up Theano backend for Keras by editing the configuration file `~/.keras/keras.json` and changing the field `backend` to `theano`.

 ### About the program